Rankin Park

 Rankin Park demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Rankin Park's educational attainment is notably higher than broader benchmarks.
-Among residents aged 15+, 35.3% have university qualifications, compared to 21.3% in the Rest of NSW and 26.1% in the SA4 region.
-Bachelor degrees are the most common at 23.7%, followed by postgraduate qualifications (7.7%) and graduate diplomas (3.9%).
-Vocational credentials are also prominent, with 34.0% of residents aged 15+ holding them, including advanced diplomas (11.2%) and certificates (22.8%).
+Rankin Park's residents aged 15 and above have a notably higher educational attainment than broader benchmarks.
+Specifically, 35.3% of its residents hold university qualifications, compared to 21.3% in the Rest of NSW and 26.1% in the SA4 region.
+This educational advantage is largely due to bachelor degrees, which are held by 23.7% of residents, followed by postgraduate qualifications (7.7%) and graduate diplomas (3.9%).
+Vocational credentials are also prominent, with 34.0% of residents holding such qualifications; advanced diplomas account for 11.2%, while certificates make up 22.8%.

-Educational participation is high, with 29.0% of residents currently enrolled in formal education.
+Educational participation is high in the area, with 29.0% of residents currently enrolled in formal education.
 This includes 10.2% in primary education, 7.0% in secondary education, and 5.2% pursuing tertiary education.

 Frequently Asked Questions - Education